 Everyone will flip for this stunning dessert crowned with shingled plum slices.
 The addition of buttermilk to the batter keeps the cake underneath wonderfully moist.
 This recipe comes from Martha Stewart's Cake Perfection: 100+ Recipes for the Sweet Classic, From Simple to Stunning (Clarkson Potter).

-Preheat oven to 350°F. In a 10-inch cast-iron skillet), melt butter and brown sugar over low heat.
+Preheat oven to 350°F. In a 10-inch cast-iron skillet, melt 4 tablespoons butter with brown sugar over low heat.
 Using a fork, mix together until smooth.
-Remove pan from heat.
+Remove from heat.